MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-file-types.md

 |**Text**|.txt; .xml; .csv|
 | | | |

-With additional configuration, other file types can also be inspected.
-For example, you can [register a custom file name extension to use the existing Windows filter handler for text files](/windows/desktop/search/-search-ifilter-registering-filters), and you can install additional filters from software vendors.
+With extra configuration, other file types can also be inspected.
+For example, you can [register a custom file name extension to use the existing Windows filter handler for text files](/windows/desktop/search/-search-ifilter-registering-filters), and you can install other filters from software vendors.

 To check what filters are installed, see the [Finding a Filter Handler for a Given File Extension](/windows/desktop/search/-search-ifilter-registering-filters#finding-a-filter-handler-for-a-given-file-extension) section from the Windows Search Developer's Guide.